WNYW: Sports programming

 Since the network established its sports division in 1994, most sporting events carried on channel 5 have been provided through Fox Sports.
 At that time, the network acquired partial television rights to the NFL and primary rights to the NFC.
 As a result of this, the station became the unofficial "home" station of the New York Giants airing select telecasts.
 Among the notable Giants games aired on the station is the team's victory in Super Bowl XLII, when the Giants ended their 17-year title drought by defeating the New England Patriots, who were 18–0 at the time and were one win away from the second perfect season in NFL history.
 In addition, beginning with the 2018 season, the station aired the team's Thursday night games as part of its newly acquired Thursday Night Football package that it shares with NFL Network (along with Thursday night Jets games) until the 2021 season.
 Currently, Giants games are rotated between WCBS-TV (through the NFL on CBS), WABC-TV (Monday Night Football), WPIX (Monday Night Football (if WABC-TV is not airing them)), and WNBC (through NBC Sunday Night Football).
 The station also airs at least two games involving the Jets each year—usually whenever they play an NFC opponent at home.
 Since 2014, more Jets' games can be shown on WNYW as part of the NFL's new "cross-flex" broadcast rules.

-WNYW also provided local coverage of Super Bowl XLVIII which was played at MetLife Stadium.
+WNYW also provided local coverage of Super Bowl XLVIII and the 2026 FIFA World Cup final which were played at MetLife Stadium.